Nation of Two: Critical reception

 Nation of Two received mixed reviews.
 Will Rosebury from Clash said Joy "...creates a leaner and more cohesive project that thematically focuses on the highs and lows of a romantic relationship.
 Although occasionally over-sentimental and by its very nature derivative, it is impossible to deny that Joy can write a touching tune."
 Jenna Mohammed from Exclaim! said Joy "rarely strays from the upbeat, harmonious vocals that made Vance Joy successful in 2014 on Dream Your Life Away", adding the songs are "catchy and fun, but lack originality".
 Michael Hann from The Guardian said "There's a breezy, easy attractiveness to his melodies, albeit that they never fail to do exactly what you might expect."
 Glenn Gamboa from Newsday said Joy "has gone deeper and broader, making singalongs that sound even bigger" and concluded "Joy may have lost the power of surprise, but he has replaced it with stronger songs that will stick with fans as long as 'Riptide'."

 Commercial performance

 Nation of Two debuted at number one on the ARIA Albums Chart, making it Joy's second Australian number-one album.
 It also debuted at number 10 on the US Billboard 200 with over 28,000 equivalent sales.

 Track listing

+All tracks are co-produced by Edwin White.